-BGMI: India blocks popular combat mobile game
+BGMI: Why India has blocked the popular combat mobile game

 Developer Krafton confirmed the news and said it was talking to authorities to understand why it was suspended.

-BGMI is a rebranded avatar of (PUBG), which was among a slew of Chinese-origin apps blocked by the Indian government in 2020.
+BGMI is a rebranded avatar of PUBG, which was among a slew of Chinese-origin apps blocked by the Indian government in 2020.

 The ban in 2020 took place against the backdrop of tensions between the two countries along a disputed Himalayan border.